-→ Mazda Enhanced DTCs are available for Mazda-branded Ford vehicles only.
+Mazda Enhanced DTCs are available for Mazda-branded Ford vehicles only.

-When the Scan Tool enters the "enhanced" mode (and Ford/Mazda is selected, if prompted), the Ford/Mazda Enhanced menu displays.
+When OEM Enhanced DTCs is chosen from the System Menu (and Ford is selected when prompted), the Ford Enhanced menu displays.
 You may view DTCs for either the "Continuous Memory Test", "KOEO (Key On Engine Off) Test" or "KOER (Key On Engine Running) Test."